December 18, 2020 / Educational

 Jump Ring Connections are Vulnerable

-Jump rings can be the weakest point on jewelry chain necklaces.
+Jump rings can be the weakest point on sterling silver pendant chains.
 These tiny closures are the number one repair item on finished jewelry chains.
 They're also subject to debate: Soldered vs. unsoldered.
 Some jewelry artists never solder their jump rings closed, and they have valid points.
 If a jewelry chain were to get snagged what would happen if the jump ring was soldered closed?
 The links would stretch or break, the clasp could get broken, or the wearer could even get a serious neck injury.
 Yet, unsoldered jump rings are vulnerable weak points.
 Often, a jump ring will slowly open over time and a necklace will fall off quite suddenly before the wearer has noticed the problem.
 Even a very small gap can allow a thin gauge chain link to slip through.

 I like soldering jump rings closed, but honestly, it's a personal choice as a jewelry maker.
 If you do choose to solder them, it's easy to do and will strengthen the chain against normal wear and tear.
 If you choose to leave your jump rings unsoldered, make sure that you are closing hard jump rings properly.
 Select heavy-gauge, tempered jump rings.
 Soft, open jump rings will pull apart at the gap over time or when stressed.
 Consider the consumer experience and repair considerations.
 The final decision may come down to the lifestyle of your jewelry target audience and the details of your particular jewelry collection.